 Table of Contents

 Get ready for the free animal safari.
-Here is a list of places where the exotic wildlife of Iceland can treat budgeted travelers.
+Here is a list of places where the wildlife of Iceland can be enjoyed by budget travelers.

 1. Whale Watching from Snæfellsnes Peninsula